Secondary CPD courses

 -

-Booker-nominated author, Wyl Menmuir, leads a practical workshop exemplifying strategies for developing students’ descriptive writing skills for the GCSE exam.View details about Developing narrative and descriptive writing at KS4
+Booker-nominated author, Wyl Menmuir, leads a practical workshop exemplifying strategies for developing students’ descriptive and narrative writing skills for the GCSE exam.View details about Developing descriptive and narrative writing for GCSE